 Happy DIY Wednesday!
-I’m little by little getting back into the swing of things and staying positive and productive.
+I’m slowly getting back into the swing of things and staying positive and productive.
 I had these DIYs ready last week but it just wasn’t in me to post them.
 Today I’m feeling better and pressing on.

-I actually had fun making these and yes it was a bit challenging and that’s just because I’m using the other side of my brain.
 These wood bead garlands are EVERYWHERE, and there are so many tutorials and DIYs.
-I wanted to get around to making one last year, but I just put it off.
+I wanted to get around to making one last year, but I just kept putting it off.
+So here we go!

 Here are the materials I used for both DIYs.